 Biometric testing – when it is done for wellness screening – typically involves a general body assessment and biometric lab testing.
-Check out the Centers for Disease Control and Prevention’s (CDC) definition of a biometric screening.
+According to the Centers for Disease Control and Prevention’s (CDC), the definition of a biometric screening is “the measurement of physical characteristics such as height, weight, body mass index, blood pressure, blood cholesterol, blood glucose, and aerobic fitness tests that can be taken at the worksite and used as part of a workplace health assessment to benchmark and evaluate changes in employee health status over time.”

 What happens during the general body assessment?

-The general body assessment of a biometric wellness screen involves a height, weight and blood pressure measurements.
+The general body assessment during a biometric screening is meant to evaluate an employee’s health using basic biometric data.
+In most cases, the general body assessment of a biometric wellness screen involves a height, weight and blood pressure measurement.

 What type of biometric lab testing is performed?